-[3] IN : Pushing the modes of inhabiting the city, we discover the space in-between the figure of architecture and the solidity of the ground as a new point of departure.
+[3] IN: Pushing the modes of inhabiting the city, we discover the space in-between the figure of architecture and the solidity of the ground as a new point of departure.
 The point of departure is something that appears and vanishes in terms of buildings, culture, and language.
 As a city, it is rooted within tectonics.
-Architecturally, the Lost + Found portal balances between the subtracted ground and the new manmade structure, a carved out space for the misplaced, conceptually lost between public and private, the personal and political, social engagement and poetic disengagement, competing identities, all which constitute the complex territory of [the] city.
+Architecturally, the Lost + Found portal balances between the subtracted ground and the new man-made structure, a carved out space for the misplaced, conceptually lost between public and private, the personal and political, social engagement and poetic disengagement, competing identities, all which constitute the complex territory of [the] city.

 The excavation in the ground interrupts the vector of horizontal motion, allowing motion vertically, as a structured transition between platforms [above and below], where memory and history intersect.
+The transition space from ground to underground builds off of the proto-corner either as a well-defined threshold or lack thereof.
 The portal shapes the way we move through the city, reclaiming architecture as program in a space of transition and transience, a space of passing through, not purely infrastructural, but highly architectural.

-[4] ON : Linear lines of motion and action-vectors- under, above, through and across the city culminate in the last project: the X-Pier.
+[4] ON: Lines of motion and action-vectors- under, above, through and across the city culminate in the last project: the X-Pier.
 A new ecological ground as an activated surface, a calibrated intersection between land and water, urban and void, the X-Pier embodies the changing waterfront, projecting the future of the East River, and standing as a horizontal monument on the shore of New York, pointing out to sea.
 The X-Pier reinterprets ground, territory and topography by exploring interlocking surfaces, urban networks and structures, providing shelter with density.